 Makusog dug one grave site for both.
 The ground of their grave rose higher and higher the following days and this is where Mt.
 Mayon stands.

 It was a long and tiring 11-hour bus trip and we slept uncomfortably onboard.
-My legs were almost numb from sitting that long at the back part of the bus.
+My legs are almost numb from sitting that long at the back part of the bus.

 The trail to our first campsite (Camp 2) was an easy hike but since I was tired from the long bus trip, I was easily out of breath.
-About 4pm, we reached the campsite and Mayon was beautifully covered with clouds.
+About 4pm, we reached the campsite and Mt.
+Mayon was beautifully covered with clouds.

 Along the way to the campsite, we met some carabaos bathing.